-Second Level Domain is come after TLDs in the DNS hierarchy.
-These domain are directly below the TLDs.
-Second Level domain are an important part of the DNS.
-There are no limits of second level domain like the TLDs.
-If the domain is available anyone can purchase it.
+Second Level Domain comes after TLDs in the DNS hierarchy.
+These domains are directly below the TLDs.
+The second Level domain is an important part of the DNS.
+There are no limits of the second level domain like the TLDs.
+If the domain is available anyone can buy it.

 The sub-domain is the last level in the DNS servers.
 It is the part of the main domain. the only domain that is not only a subdomain is the root domain.
 For example, alfa.example.com and bravo.example.com are subdomains of the example.com domain, which in turn is a sub domain of the com top-level domain (TLD).